kjurek/friends/README.md

 ```

 ### Python requirements
-A `requirements.txt` generator, generates file from `requirements.in` file using proper python version.
+Requirements generator generates `requirements.txt` file from `requirements.in` file using proper python version.
 It may ask for a sudo password because docker is launching as a root user so generated file owner is root.
 To avoid this problem this make step includes `sudo chown $(USER):$(USER) requirements.txt` command.